- 1/2 cup + 2 tablespoons coconut, toasted, shredded, divided

 - Whisk in the chia gel.
 Use a silicone spatula or your hands, if necessary, to get the gel thoroughly mixed into the flour mixture.
 Add the coconut (or almond) milk and the vanilla extract and mix with a silicone spatula, pushing hard on the dough until it holds together when squeezed in your fingers.

 - Form the macaroons.
 Use a 1-teaspoon measure to scoop out rounded teaspoons of dough.
 Squeeze the dough hard in the palm of your hand so that it sticks together, and then roll into balls.

 - Coat the macaroons.
-In a small bowl, mix the remaining 2 tablespoons of coconut and 2 teaspoons of sugar.
+In a small bowl, mix the remaining 2 tablespoons of coconut and 2 tablespoons of sugar.
 Roll the dough balls in the coconut-sugar mixture.
 Press each ball on the baking sheet to flatten the bottoms.

 - Place the baking sheet on the middle rack of the oven and immediately reduce the heat to 350°F. Bake for 14 minutes until the bottom of the macaroons are lightly browned.

 - Set the baking sheet on a wire rack.
 After 3 to 4 minutes, lift the macaroons off the baking sheet onto the rack.
 Cool the macaroons to room temperature and then refrigerate until cold before dipping the bottoms.

 - Dip the bottoms of the cold macaroons in the melted chocolate.
 Set the coated macaroons on an acetate sheet or parchment-lined tray and refrigerate until the chocolate is set.

 - Freeze the macaroons in an airtight container for up to one month.

 *Grind at least 3 tablespoons of chia at a time, in a small spice and nut grinder and store the ground chia in a small covered jar in the refrigerator or freezer for a couple of months.